MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-openxr.md

 ---
-title: Writing a Holographic Remoting remote app (OpenXR)
+title: Writing a Holographic Remoting remote app uing the OpenXR API
 description: Learn how to stream remote content rendered on a remote machine to HoloLens 2 with Holographic Remoting apps with OpenXR.
 author: florianbagarmicrosoft
-ms.author: flbagar
+ms.author: v-vtieto
-ms.date: 12/01/2020
+ms.date: 9/3/2021
 ms.topic: article
 keywords: HoloLens, Remoting, Holographic Remoting, mixed reality headset, windows mixed reality headset, virtual reality headset, NuGet
 ---

 # Writing a Holographic Remoting remote app using the OpenXR API

+If you're new to Holographic Remoting, you may want to [read our overview].

 >[!IMPORTANT]
 >This document describes the creation of a remote application for HoloLens 2 and Windows Mixed Reality headsets using the [OpenXR API](../native/openxr.md).
 Remote applications for **HoloLens (1st gen)** must use NuGet package version **1.x.x**.
 This implies that remote applications written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
 The documentation for HoloLens 1 can be found [here](add-holographic-remoting.md).